 2022: 2000 – 5000 PQI

-As I said before, the PQI index is only used in some countries, such as Europe.
+As I said, the PQI index is only used in some countries, such as Europe.

 The higher the index, the more potential the TV has.
-But, in my opinion, this is just marketing.
-PQI is not about picture quality, it would be more correct to call it a TV rating.
-What does the picture quality index tell you, the answer is nothing, you can’t determine the class of the TV.
-It’s just an index created for marketing purposes, and the more features your TV has at the operating system level, the higher the index will be.
+But this is just marketing.
+PQI is not about picture quality; it would be more accurate to call it a TV rating.
+If you want an answer, what does PQI mean?
+The answer is nothing, and even if you know the PQI, it is impossible to determine the class of a TV.
+It is just an index created for marketing purposes; the more features the TV has at the operating system level, the higher the PQI will be.

-The PQI is a quality index that includes all the characteristics of the TV, screen and software.
-However, it is not clear how it is calculated.
+PQI is a quality index considering all TV, screen, and software features.
+However, it needs to be more precise how it’s calculated.

 Motion Rate is an index that says the quality of the picture on the TV is visually better after being processed by the TV programs.
 For example, suppose you are watching a video on a TV set with a frequency of 60 Hz, and you turn on programs that improve the quality of the video.
 In that case, you can visually say that you will perceive the video as if it had a frequency of 120 Hz.
 Similarly, if you have a TV set with a display of 120 Hz, then the Motion Rate will be 240; it is also very conditional.